truvolv/bash-scripts/member-wide-update-scripts/events-404-api-route-updates/README.md

    - Logs per-app updates in `logs.csv` with details on status (`success`, `partial`, `no-changes`, etc.)
    - Logs repo-level issues in `error.csv` (e.g., clone failures, missing directories).
+   - Logs per-app repos that require manual updates in `manual-updates.csv` with details on what has been updated and what was not.

 7. **Commits and pushes changes**